emurdnt/take-home-assignment-react/README.md

 # Rover React Assignment

-This is a take home assignment in React and GraphQL.
+This is a take-home assignment in React and GraphQL.
 It's my first time ever using GraphQL.
-It was challenging to learn it in a week but I want to challenge myself and prove that I can learn anything.
+It was not a breeze to learn it in a week but I want to challenge myself and prove that I can learn anything.
 I built a custom hook called useForm to manage the login form.
-I also added basic error handling to the login and products pages.
+I also added basic error handling to the login and product pages.

 ## Screenshots